hplgit/virtual-classroom/src/message_collaboration.rst

 Hi %(name)s!
 ~~~~~~~~~~~~

-This group session you will be working with %(group_names)s!
-You are a part
+In this group session you will be working with %(group_names)s!
+You are part
 of %(team_name)s.
 You will be correcting the assignments of

 %(correcting_names)s